 About 4.6 million Americans develop peptic ulcers every year.
 Although they’re sometimes asymptomatic, peptic ulcers can cause a number of frustrating symptoms including upper abdominal pain, nausea, heartburn, and other GERD-like symptoms.
-At the private gastroenterology practice of Kevin Ashby, MD, in Irvine and Foothill Ranch, California, you can get compassionate treatment from a leading gastrointestinal (GI) specialist.
+At the private gastroenterology practice of Kevin Ashby, MD, in Foothill Ranch, California, you can get compassionate treatment from a leading gastrointestinal (GI) specialist.
 Click the online appointment tool or call the office for an appointment.

 Peptic ulcers are sores within your duodenum (the start of your small intestine) or stomach.
 Duodenal ulcers occur in the duodenum, and gastric ulcers are in the stomach.
 You can have duodenal and gastric ulcers simultaneously.